-Joe Garagiola Jr. enters his first season as Special Advisor to the President & CEO during his second stint with the D-backs.
-He was previously Sr. Vice President & General Manager of the franchise from its inception through the 2005 season, helping guide the team to division titles in 1999, 2001 and 2002 as well as the first major championship for a sports franchise in the state of Arizona.
-In his current role, he will advise Derrick Hall on numerous special projects on the business side of the organization.
+Joe Garagiola Jr. enters his second season as Special Advisor to the President & CEO during his second stint with the D-backs.
+He was previously Sr. Vice President & General Manager of the franchise from its inception through the 2005 season, helping guide the team to division titles in 1999, 2001 and ‘02 as well as the first major championship for a sports franchise in the state of Arizona.
+In his current role, he advises Derrick Hall on numerous special projects on the business side of the organization.

-Garagiola rejoined the organization following 13 seasons at Major League Baseball, where he originally served as Sr. Vice President of Baseball Operations before being promoted in 2011 to Sr. Vice President of Standards and On-Field Operations.
+Garagiola rejoined the organization following 13 seasons at Major League Baseball, where he originally served as Sr. Vice President of Baseball Operations and later as Sr. Vice President of Standards and On-Field Operations.
 In those capacities, he was involved in a variety of matters including on-field discipline, uniforms, ground rules and official scoring appeals.

 Garagiola’s work on a variety of civic panels served as a driving force in bringing baseball to the Valley, as he was the chairman of the Phoenix Metropolitan Sports Foundation and the Arizona Baseball Commission, the group best known for completing the task of convincing existing Major League clubs that Phoenix and the region were ready to possess their own club.
 He served as Vice Chairman of the Governor’s Cactus League Task Force and was a member of the Mayor’s Professional Baseball Committee as well as chairman of the Maricopa County Sports Authority.

-Each year since 2010, the D-backs have presented the Joe Garagiola Jr. Award to the individual in Player Development who exemplifies the qualities of strong character, dedication to the organization and commitment to excellence in the area of instruction.
+Each year since 2010, the D-backs have presented the Joe Garagiola Jr. Award to the individual in Player Development who exemplifies the qualities of strong character, dedication to the organization and commitment to excellence in instruction.

 Upon graduation from law school, Garagiola joined the New York Yankees as Assistant to the President and In-House Counsel.
 Following his stint with the Yankees, where he collected his first World Series ring, he started his own law firm and was the editor and publisher of the Sports Law Reporter, the first publication devoted exclusively to sports and the law.
 Garagiola has taught Sports Law on both the undergraduate (St. John’s University) and law school (Pace University) levels, and has been a guest lecturer at Georgetown Law, his alma mater.
 He currently serves as a part-time Professor of Practice at the University of Arizona law school.